FarronF/limerick-council-meetings/meetings/2019/12/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th November 2019.md

 roadway.
 Councillor Keary also requested a traffic count take place to establish

-the volume of cars who use this junction.---
+the volume of cars who use this junction.
+---
 5

 **QUESTIONS**